Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Green Bay and its opponents have gone over the current 45-point total in three of five games (60%) this season.

-- Chicago and its opponents have combined to score more than 45 points in one game this season.
+- Chicago's games have gone over 45 points in just one opportunity this season.

-- Sunday's total is 4.2 points higher than the combined 40.8 PPG average of the two teams.
+- Sunday's over/under is 4.2 points higher than the combined 40.8 PPG average of the two teams.

-- The 44.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 45 over/under in this contest.
+- The 44.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 45 total in this contest.

-- The average total in Packers games this season is 49.0, 4.0 points above Sunday's total of 45.
+- The average total in Packers games this season is 49.0, 4.0 points above Sunday's over/under of 45.

 - In 2020, games involving the Bears have averaged a total of 44.7 points, 0.3 fewer than this game's set over/under.